 10. RAW: Ruthlessly Attack your Weaknesses

 The first “all in” tip is one she got from her coach at UCLA, Miss Val.
 Miss Val talks about the concept of RAW- Ruthlessly Attacking your Weaknesses.
 You can see more in the video above.
-I asked Peszek about how she practiced RAW, and she said that not only did she ruthlessly attack her weaknesses when she was healthy, but she did when she was injured also.
+We asked Peszek about how she practiced RAW, and she said that not only did she ruthlessly attack her weaknesses when she was healthy, but she did when she was injured also.

-As a healthy gymnast, she explained to me that she wasn’t the most flexible, she was always more of a powerful gymnast.
+As a healthy gymnast, she explained to us that she wasn’t the most flexible, she was always more of a powerful gymnast.
 So she started going to hot yoga to attack this weakness.
 Hot yoga helped her become more flexible and limber.

 She also practiced RAW during periods of time when she had an injury.
 For example she cracked her tibia in her knee early on in her Elite career, but while she was injured she would still go to every single practice.
 She would sit in splits and do conditioning and visualize for 4 hours.
 She says she feels like this time attacking her weakness (her injury), really helped her get ahead.
 Because when her injury healed, she was stronger than she was before from all the conditioning, and she was also mentally ready to perform the skills that she had been visualizing.